-Join us for a step-by-step journey through the whole process, from how and when to choose canister sampling, through sampling in the field, to laboratory analysis.
+This presentation takes you on a step-by-step journey through the whole process, from how and when to choose canister sampling, through sampling in the field, to laboratory analysis.
 Examples covered include common methods such as those used for ozone precursors and air toxics/TO-15.

 - How to choose the best sampling technique for your application